ikhemissi/serverless-workshop-demo/README.md

 # Serverless workshop demo webapp

-This project provides a Static Web App to help learners' assess their progress on the Serverless Hands-On-Lab.
+This project provides a Static Web App to help learners assess their progress on the Serverless Hands-On-Lab.

 It implements the following flows:
 - Getting all existing transcriptions using a RESTful endpoint